wp-plugins/send-from/readme.txt

 = Set Defaults =

-1. Under the 'Plugins' area, click the link for 'Send From'
+1. Under the 'Settings' area, click the link for 'Send From'
 2. Change the From Name and From Email
 3. Click Update Options